POST PARTUM CARE IN AYURVEDA

 - Bhujamgasana or Cobra pose – It increases thyroid functioning, strengthens the spine, butt muscles, shoulder and lungs and improves blood circulation.

 - Ushtrasana / Camel pose – It improves respiration by opening up the chest.
 It enhances digestion and helps in elimination by expanding the abdominal region.
-It relieves lower back pain, improves posture and reduces fat on thighs.
+It relieves lower back pain, improves posture and reduces fat on the thighs.

 PATHYA AND APATHYA